 Overtime is required of this role as Veterinarians are generally on call after hours.

-Register with the Veterinarian board of the state(s) you wish to practice in upon graduation.
+You will need to register with the Veterinarian board of the state(s) in which you wish to practice.

 - Methodical Approach